 It was the best-known company in the area surrounding Bergamo and its origins dated back to 1927; in the Sixties had numbered more than 70 employees.

-At the end of 1998, Vetraria Bergamasca Tecnovetro S.r.l. had a workforce of 30 employees.
+At the end of 1998, Vetraria Bergamasca Tecnovetro S.p.A. had a workforce of 30 employees.

 Company expansion and international achievements

 In 2001, due to the necessity of installing a new tempering oven, the plant was expanded by about 1,000 mq.